 When your goal is to serve pages as quickly as possible, it is important to pay attention to your SRTs, even if they are not the primary cause for slowdowns.
 Optimizing your back-end ensures that your front-end runs smoothly.
 Carefully evaluating your hosting needs, adjusting your web servers, reducing bloat, and optimizing your databases are ways that you can work toward SRTs under 200ms per request.

-For additional information on how Rigor can help you monitor and optimize the speed and performance of your apps and websites contact a member of our team today.
+For additional information on how Rigor can help you monitor and optimize the speed and performance of your apps and websites, contact a member of our team today for a free trial.